Tree-Planted Transformers: Unidirectional Transformer Language Models with Implicit Syntactic Supervision: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel method dubbed \textbf{tree-planting}: implicitly ``plant'' trees into attention weights of Transformer LMs to reflect syntactic structures of natural language.
-Specifically, Transformer LMs trained with tree-planting are called \textbf{Tree-Planted Transformers (TPT)}, which learn syntax on small treebanks via tree-planting and then scale on large text corpora via continual learning with syntactic scaffolding.
-Targeted syntactic evaluations on the SyntaxGym benchmark demonstrated that TPTs, despite the lack of explicit syntactic supervision, significantly outperformed various SLMs with explicit syntactic supervision that generate hundreds of syntactic structures in parallel, suggesting that tree-planting and TPTs are the promising foundation for SLLMs.
+In this paper, we propose a new method dubbed \textbf{tree-planting}: instead of explicitly generating syntactic structures, we ``plant'' trees into attention weights of unidirectional Transformer LMs to implicitly reflect syntactic structures of natural language.
+Specifically, unidirectional Transformer LMs trained with tree-planting will be called \textbf{Tree-Planted Transformers (TPT)}, which inherit the training efficiency from SLMs without changing the inference efficiency of their underlying Transformer LMs.
+Targeted syntactic evaluations on the SyntaxGym benchmark demonstrated that TPTs, despite the lack of explicit generation of syntactic structures, significantly outperformed not only vanilla Transformer LMs but also various SLMs that generate hundreds of syntactic structures in parallel.
+This result suggests that TPTs can learn human-like syntactic knowledge as data-efficiently as SLMs while maintaining the modeling space of Transformer LMs unchanged.